Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Numerical Experiments

-With a similar performance of short-term prediction as Model 3 with classical optimization, hybrid optimization can lead to better long-term statistics as presented in Fig.~\ref{fig:KSE_uxx_hybrid}.
-The kurtosis of $u_{xx}$ is $32.3$ for $1000$ time units simulation of the pre-trained Model 3, which is solely trained with short-term trajectory data.
-It should be noted that the kurtosis of $u_{xx}$ from the true system is $0.15$, and the Model 3 trained with the proposed hybrid optimization method provides a kurtosis value of $2.97$, which has a much better agreement with the true value.
+With a comparable performance of short-term prediction to the model with classical optimization, hybrid optimization can lead to better long-term statistics as presented in Fig.~\ref{fig:KSE_uxx_hybrid}.
+More specifically, the mean squared error of the long-term statistics (i.e., the variance of $u_{xx}$) predicted by the model with classical optimization is 0.5340, while the one with hybrid optimization is 0.0187.
+This indicates that the model with hybrid optimization has a much better agreement with the true value of the variance than the one with solely classical optimization.
 We present the probability density distribution of the second spatial derivative $u_{xx}$ for 1000 time units test data from the true system and the results of the two trained models in Fig.~\ref{fig:KSE_uxx_hybrid}.
-The tail part of the PDF from the model with hybrid optimization is thicker than the model with classical optimization and is more in line with the true PDF.
-This improvement contributed by the hybrid optimization approach indicates that the trained model is more capable of predicting the higher-order statistics of the true system, e.g., extreme events that are of interest in science (e.g., extreme weather/climate) and engineering (e.g., responses of materials or energy systems with extreme loads) applications.
+It should be noted that the PDFs from models are based on five sets of 200-time-unit simulations with initial conditions distributed evenly through the test data.
+The peak part of the PDF from the model with hybrid optimization is higher than the model with classical optimization, and its tail part is also more in line with the true PDF.
+This improvement contributed by the hybrid optimization approach indicates that the trained model is more capable of quantifying the dispersion and uncertainty of the true system, e.g., extreme events that are of interest in science (e.g., extreme weather/climate) and engineering (e.g., responses of materials or energy systems with extreme loads) applications.
 As shown in Fig.~\ref{fig:KSE_EKI_Error}, the highlighted point in the $10^\mathrm{th}$ is not the only choice of the trained model.
 To demonstrate the robustness of the proposed hybrid optimization approach, trained models correspond to some other points presented in~\ref{sec:additional_results}.